-Babies sleep a lot, and it's not always convenient for them to do it at home in their cot.
-While they might have a quick sleep in their pram when you are out during the day, what about when you visit friends or family overnight, or take a trip away?
-Then you'll need somewhere comfortable and safe for them to sleep – which is where portable cots come in.
+Babies sleep a lot, and there are times they won't have access to their regular household cot.
+If you're visiting friends or family overnight, or taking a trip away, you'll need somewhere comfortable and safe for them to sleep – which is where portable cots (also interchangeably called portacots or travel cots) come in.

-Portacots are specifically designed to be used for a baby when a regular cot isn't available.
-They are made of four fabric or mesh sides, with a removable mattress, and fold up for transportation.
+Portable cots are specifically designed to be used for a baby when a regular cot isn't available.
+They're made of four fabric or mesh sides, with a removable mattress, and fold up for transportation.

-The answer, sadly, is no. While a portacot is handy when you are travelling or away from home, a standard cot is a much better bet for every day.
+No. While a portable cot is handy when you're travelling or away from home, a standard cot is a much better bet for every day.

 - They're more durable than portable cots and can accommodate larger babies, so you'll get more use out of them.

-- An average two-year-old will be slightly larger than the recommended size for most portable cots, whereas a regular cot (especially one with a bed-conversion kit) can be used till they're three or four years old.
+- An average two-year-old will be slightly larger than the recommended size for most portable cots, whereas a regular cot (especially one with a bed-conversion kit) can be used until your child is three or four years old.

-- They're higher off the ground than a portable cot, so you don't have to bend so far to pick up the baby.
+- Standard cots are higher off the ground than a portable cot, so you don't have to bend so far to pick up your baby.
 After lugging a heavy baby in and out of a low-lying portacot your back will thank you when you return to your standard cot!

 Each side should be mostly made from a breathable mesh material that extends all the way to the floor of the cot.